-6.09 When investigating high noise readings, both listen to and measure noise.
-Using the headset provided with $h \in h$ e meter, monitor the higher noise readings when switching from MEAS-L to MEAS-S. There should be no difference in noise magnitude or character at different levels of loop current.
-When a difference is detected by either measuring o listening, it is an indication of mechanical or elical failure of one or more circuit components.
-Ane defective element can often be isolated by having one person watch the meter and listen with the headset while another person pushes the circuit contacts together, one pair at a time, with two orange sticks or tooth picks.
-The office frame line or belt line can be used for communicating between the two persons.
-In some locations, the paging system or a portable loudspeaker will be simpler to use.
-In very small offices, yell back and forth.
+When investigating high noise readings in No. 1 ESS offices, both listen to and measure the noise.
+Using the headset provided with the noise meter, monitor the higher noise readings when switching from MEAS-L to MEAS-S. There should be no difference in noise magnitude or character at different levels or loop current.
+When a difference is detected by either measuring or listening it is an indication of mechanical or electrical failure of one or more circuit components.
+Since very few of the talking path contacts in ESS equipment can be inspected, indirect methods must be used to determine individual contact reliability.
+When noise has been isolated to a particular loop. the defective element can be found by having one person watch the meter and listen with a headset while another person bridges the unit wiring terminals with a looping cord, one pair of contacts at a time.
+When the noise causing contact is shunted by the looping cord the noise will stop.
+Repair or replace such units in accordance with applicable sections.
+The office frame line or belt line can be used for communication between the two persons.

-6.10 If no noise-causing trouble is found release the test call and refer the connector frame to the office supervisor for off-hour checking of talking battery connections.
-Frame power taps and filter capacitor fuse connections cause noise.
+6.08 If no noise-causing trouble is found, release the test call and refer the junctor circuit and talking battery filter to the office supervisor for off-hour checking.
+Frame power connections and filter connecting links cause noise.